 5. eBooks and audiobooks are also available by logging into MackinVIA and checking out the item desired.
 Instruction is given on this process.
 Students should automatically be able to log in to MackinVIA from the media center website while on their Chromebook.
 If there are problems Mrs. Papiano will fix them after you notify her.

 6. See the Find a Book page on this website for an array of resources to find just the right book.

 1. Return books to the LMC by the due date.
 Place them in the book deposit slot in front of the circulation desk.

 2. You are responsible for all materials signed out in your name.
 If materials are lost or damaged, students will be charged the replacement cost of the item.

 3. Overdue notices will be given out during homeroom, and students will be charged $.05 per school day for each overdue item.
-A three day "grace period" will be observed for students returning books within three days of becoming overdue.
 If you are absent on the day a book is due, a fine will still be charged.
 See Mrs. Papiano if there are questions, especially if you were absent for more than a couple of days, and we will accommodate you.

 4. Borrowing privileges will be suspended for students who have overdue materials or an outstanding fine.

 Chromebooks and desktops are networked throughout the LMC for student use.
 The LMC also subscribes to numerous databases that can be easily accessed through the DMS library media center website.
 Instruction in the use of these databases will be provided.

 The Internet is available on student Chromebooks and desktops in the LMC.
 Only those students with parental permission will be permitted to use the Internet for research purposes.
 Students are obliged to comply with the DRHS District Acceptable Use Policy and Academic Integrity Guidelines.
 Personal e-mail is not permitted on the student computers.